Notre Dame, Indiana

 Notre Dame is a census-designated place and unincorporated community north of the city of South Bend in St. Joseph County, in the U.S. state of Indiana.
-It includes the campuses of three colleges: the University of Notre Dame, Saint Mary's College, and Holy Cross College.
+It includes the campuses of three Catholic colleges: the University of Notre Dame, Saint Mary's College, and Holy Cross College.
 Notre Dame is split between Clay and Portage townships.
 As of the 2020 census, its population was 7,234.